[Last updated: 1 February 2026, unless otherwise noted]

 Insider trading

 Insider trading, fraud and market manipulation of securities are prohibited under Indonesian capital markets laws.
 Any transaction found to have involved insider trading, fraud or market manipulation may be cancelled or suspended by the IDX, or the OJK may suspend or revoke the license of the capital market supporting institutions and supporting professionals involved.
-A party that (i) engages in conduct that could affect other parties' decisions on whether or not to purchase or sell the securities in question, or (ii) provides any inside information to any party who reasonably could use such information to purchase or sell the securities, is liable for the loss incurred and faces a fine of up to IDR 150 billion (approximately US$9.75 million) and imprisonment for up to fifteen years.
+A party that (i) engages in conduct that could affect other parties' decisions on whether or not to purchase or sell the securities in question, or (ii) provides any insider information to any party who reasonably could use such information to purchase or sell the securities, is liable for the loss incurred and faces a fine of up to IDR 150 billion (approximately US$9 million) and imprisonment for up to 15 years.